6 Smart Shopify Ecommerce Personalization Examples

 - personalize the homepage banner to display products based on visitor’s browsing behavior

 - display weather-, season-, and location-specific products and offers

 Grow Multi-channel Engagement

 Offering your eCommerce store on multiple channels can increase your customer outreach exponentially.
 This practice follows up on the mantra of ‘being where your customers are’.
-For instance, the number of social media users around the world is inching towards 3.5 billion marks.
+For instance, the number of social media users around the world is inching towards the 3.5 billion mark.
 More interestingly, the average time spent on social media was over two hours per day in 2018.

 Social media like Facebook, Instagram, YouTube, and Snapchat provide a massive window of opportunity to engage with potential customers by sharing relevant content.

 Shopify, for instance, helps you leverage the full potential of multi-channel engagement by offering more than 20 channels.
 These include marketplaces like Amazon and eBay, social media like Facebook and Instagram, messaging apps like WhatsApp and Telegram, brick-and-mortar substitutes like pop-up shops and live events, and even a wholesale channel for B2B sales.

 A personalized shopping experience is the most effective moat you can create for your eCommerce venture.
 It gives your brand a distinct identity and creates a symbiotic relationship between you and your customers.
 By implementing these tactics on your Shopify or other eCommerce stores, you’ll surely see an uptick in customer retention rates.
 This will ultimately help create a sustainable and long-lasting business model for your eCommerce store.